Get the kit — A$297

 Outcome 2.6 is one of the broadest and most evidence-intensive outcomes in the Practice Standards.
 The quality indicators require registered providers to demonstrate that they:

 The scope of Outcome 2.6 means that a single HR policy document is rarely sufficient on its own.
 Most providers need a suite of related documents — a separate recruitment policy, a supervision policy, a position description library — to fully evidence their compliance with this outcome.
-The SIL Rescue Kit includes all of these documents, pre-drafted and ready to customise.
+The Complete SIL Kit includes all of these documents, pre-drafted and ready to customise.

 Recruitment and Pre-Employment Screening